karan-ydv/karan-ydv.github.io/content/notes/database_strage_engines.md

 ## Append only log seems wasteful, Why you don't update the file in place?
 * Write Efficiency - Appending and segment merging are essentially sequential write operations.
 Sequential writes are much more efficient in spinning disk hard drives, and in ssds too!
 * Concurrency and Crash Recovery - are simple when records are append only and immutability.
-Ex - You don't have to worry about Recovering from crashes due to interrupts while overriting a value.
+Ex - You don't have to worry about Recovering from crashes due to interrupts while overwriting a value.
 * Fragmentation - Merging old segments avoids the fragmentation of files over time.

 ## Disadvantages of hash indexes